-The Ucluth Peninsula has been inhabited for thousands of years by the Yuulu?il?ath (Ucluelet First Nation).
-There are numerous culturally significant sites located within the District.
+The Ucluth Peninsula has been inhabited for thousands of years by the Yuułu?ił?atḥ (Ucluelet First Nation).
+Many ancient sites and artefacts are scattered throughout the District.

 There is a legal and moral obligation to conserve these sites and materials.
 Archaeological sites are managed under the provincial Heritage Conservation Act.
 This Act provides for the protection and conservation of British Columbia's archaeological resources.
 Under the legislation, archaeological sites are protected whether their location is documented or not.